adegard/markdown-cv/index.md

 Fluent in French, Italian, and English, I am able to communicate effectively with a wide range of clients and stakeholders.

-Additionally, I have a love for programming, which I use to improve work processes (Google apps, javascript).
+Additionally, I have a love for programming, which I use to improve work processes (Google apps scripts, javascript, HTML...).

 I frequently travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with clients.